 Volunteers at Phoenix Children’s are assigned individually to areas for their service.
 You can certainly attend the Volunteer Info Session together, do your training together, and maybe even carpool if you’re assigned at the same time!
 It may be difficult to assign you to the same day and time, but you are welcome to discuss it at the interview.

 Community events are different.
 Often we have friends and groups that participate together.
 Some groups participate in events as a team-building activity.
 You can register to receive information about upcoming Community events.

 I/we would like to come in and read, play games, and visit with the patients.
 Is that ok?

 Unfortunately, due to infection control and confidentiality guidelines only in-hospital volunteers may come into contact with the patients here in the hospital.
 If you or any members of your group would like to become an in-hospital volunteer please visit those pages on the website to learn more.

-Groups can also help the patients at Phoenix Children’s Hospital through our community events.
+Groups can also help the hospital by volunteering with our Community events.
 You are encouraged to visit our community volunteer pages to learn more.
-Groups can also apply to host a special event in the Child Life Zone.
+Groups can also apply to host a special event in our Child Life Zone.